jscodebit/react_project/README.md

 We will build a small web based portal during this workshop.
 The idea is to get hands-on experience on the basic functionality of the framework, and to apply it to develop a real time application.

 ### Agenda
+- Introduction
+- Installation of React Components
-- Introducing JSX
+- Modern JavaScript
 - Rendering Elements
 - Components and Props
-- State and Lifecycle (super important!)
+- State and Lifecycle
 - Handling Events
-- Composition vs Inheritance
+- Forms
+- Demo App : GitHub Card

 ### Team Members-
 - Soujanya Janapatla